pycom/pycom-documentation/content/datasheets/oem/l01_reference.md

 * DC-DC regulator (3.5 - 5.5V) input with low current draw during Deep Sleep
 * Reset button

+> The reference board has exactly the same pinout as a developmnent module and can be used in its place!

 ## Layout

-The layout of the L01 baseboard reference is available as a PDF File.
+The layout of the L01 baseboard reference is available as a [PDF File](/gitbook/assets/l01-oem-layout.pdf)

-<a href="/gitbook/assets/l01-oem-layout.pdf" target="_blank"> L01 OEM Layout </a>

 ![](/gitbook/assets/l01-oem-layout-1.png)

 ## Schematic

-The schematic of the L01 baseboard reference is available as a PDF File.
+The schematic of the L01 baseboard reference is available as a [PDF File](/gitbook/assets/l01-oem-schematic.pdf)

-<a href="/gitbook/assets/l01-oem-schematic.pdf" target="_blank"> L01 OEM Schematic </a>

 ## Altium Project and Gerber Files

-The Altium Project and Gerber files are also available as a ZIP File.
+The Altium Project and Gerber files are also available as a [ZIP File](/gitbook/assets/l01-oem-baseboard-ref.zip)

-<a href="/gitbook/assets/l01-oem-baseboard-ref.zip" target="_blank"> L01 OEM Altium Project and Gerber Files </a>